KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		:start-after: XR_DOCS_TAG_BEGIN_CMakeLists
 		:end-before: XR_DOCS_TAG_END_CMakeLists

-	Here, we specify the CMake version, project name and the configurations types, and provide a CMake variable called `XR_RUNTIME_JSON` which you can use to point to the runtime you will be using (by default, OpenXR will try to find the standard runtime from your hardware vendor).
+	Here, we specify the CMake version, project name and configuration types, and provide a CMake variable called `XR_RUNTIME_JSON` which you can use to point to the runtime you will be using (by default, OpenXR will try to find the standard runtime from your hardware vendor).
 Finally, we specify CMake to continue the build into the Chapter2 directory with `add_subdirectory()`.

 	.. literalinclude:: ../CMakeLists.txt
 		:language: cmake